-Everyone has needs to make an event accessible to them.
-This guide is intended to help you think through engagement with the spectrum of people with and without disabilities in hosting an event.
+This guide is intended to help you think through engagement with a spectrum of people with and without disabilities in hosting an event.
 Some sections of this guide are requirements that all events hosted on the campus and sponsored by university units must address in their event planning.
 Those requirements will be clearly marked.
 Other sections of this guide are intended to help you frame your event from its conception as an accessible one where access and event planning are synonymous start to finish.

 Please note, no list of recommendations for accessibility comprehensively addresses the needs of all people with disabilities.